 We are affiliated with https://allstarseniorbenefits.com

+Heart Disease would I be approved for burial insurance?
 The term “heart disease” is often used interchangeably with the term “cardiovascular disease.”
-Cardiovascular disease generally refers to conditions that involve narrowed or blocked blood vessels that can lead to a heart attack, chest pain (angina) or stroke.
+Cardiovascular disease generally refers to conditions that involve narrowed or blocked blood vessels that can lead to a heart attack, chest pain (angina), or stroke.
 Can you get burial insurance if you have had a heart attack or have heart disease?
 The good thing is yes you can.
 Does life insurance cover a heart attack?
 You would think after a person has a heart attack or heart disease that an insurance company would not touch them with a ten-foot pole.
 Hi, my name is Mitch Winstead from Advanced Mutual Group.
 Our agency has been helping people just like you for over 36 years.
 We have a health background as a co-owner of a Physical Therapy practice.
 That among years of experience and expertise sets our agency apart from other agents or brokers.
 Our advice is free and if you call us you have no obligations to buy.
 Our toll-free number is 866-598-8170 or 910-452-1922.
-If you prefer email, please click this link firstname.lastname@example.org We also have a quoting tool on our website if you would like an instant quote.
-Our secure website is .
+If you prefer email, please click this link email@example.com We also have a quoting tool on our website if you would like an instant quote.
+Our secure website is.
 We will not share or sell your information with anyone.
 We have a Facebook page that also has some helpful information from our other website Allstar Senior Benefits.
 Please click this link to visit us here http://www.facebook.com/medsuppguru.
 If you would like help in finding a lower cost Medicare Supplement, please visit us here by clicking this link http://www.allstarseniorbenefits.com

 Fortunately, there are several companies that will offer a guaranteed issue whole life policy. in this article, we will learn about heart disease and life insurance.
 Coronary artery disease and life insurance and also general heart disease and lifestyle.
 Will you pay more for burial insurance?
 Yes, but it is affordable and it is better than having no insurance at all.
-Our email address is email@example.com.
+Our email address is firstname.lastname@example.org.
 Call today for a “no pressure” quote.
 My first profession is a Physical Therapist Assistant.
 I still do some part-time work helping people rehab from various conditions.
 I have spent a lot of time with patients who have heart disease.
-Sometimes it’s after a triple bypass surgery and they need to get stronger and back on their feet from the surgery and being inactive for a while.
+Sometimes it’s after triple bypass surgery and they need to get stronger and back on their feet from the surgery and being inactive for a while.

 Heart disease symptoms depend on what type of heart disease you have.
 Symptoms of heart disease in your blood vessels (atherosclerotic disease)